 Funds provided by this pension benefit can be used for a range of services.
 They might be used to pay for rent in an assisted living facility with a memory care unit, for care in a nursing home, medical foster home, or adult daycare, or for an aid who will come to the veteran’s own home.
 Restrictions may apply, and those who receive this benefit should always consult a VA social worker to make sure you are using funding appropriately.

-Pension rates are determined using complex math that involves service history, income, dependents, spouses, medical expenses, and disabilities.
+Pension rates are determined using complex math that involves service history, income, dependents, spouses, medical expenses, assets, and disabilities.
 Some veterans with a regular VA pension plus the A&A or housebound benefit can receive over $22,000 each year from the VA.
 Rates are highly specific to the individual, however, and not everyone can qualify.

 Community nursing homes are residential medical facilities that include, at a minimum, 24-hour skilled nursing care for minor things like wound care or help with IV medication, occupational and physical therapy for those who need it, and access to social services.
 Many nursing homes also include their own memory care services, often in distinct units of the facility.
 Nursing homes may also offer hospice and palliative care, forms of care for the terminally ill that focus on comfort and pain relief rather than on improvement of the underlying condition.